Matir/blog/_posts/2018-09-14-course-review-software-defined-radio-with-hackrf.md

 practical, rather than academic, way.
 It's not a math class, but a review of the necessary basics, mostly of complex mathematics and a bit of trigonometry.
 (My high school teachers are now vindicated.
 I did use that math again.)
+You don't need the math background coming in, but you do need to be prepared to think about math during the class.
+Extracting meaningful information from the ether is, it turns out, an exercise in mathematics.

 There's a lot of discussions of frequencies, frequency mixers, and how frequency, amplitude, and phase are related.
 Also, despite more than 20 years